AGENT-O07/kaggle/Titanic/README.md

 Link:
 https://www.kaggle.com/c/titanic

+Top 7% at the time of submission.

-If ipython notebooks are not rendering, please paste the full link to the notebook here: http://nbviewer.jupyter.org/
+If ipython notebooks are not rendering, please insert the full link to the notebook here: http://nbviewer.jupyter.org/